scrapy-plugins/scrapy-zyte-api/README.rst

         -   `Handling a pre-installed Twisted reactor
             <https://docs.scrapy.org/en/latest/topics/asyncio.html#handling-a-pre-installed-reactor>`_.

-            Some Twisted imports install the default, non-async Twisted reactor as a side effect.
+            Some Twisted imports install the default, non-asyncio Twisted reactor as a side effect.
 Once a reactor is installed, it cannot be changed for the whole run time.